OrchardCMS/OrchardDoc/docs/Documentation/Accessing-and-rendering-shapes.markdown

 A _shape_ is a dynamic data model.
-The purpose of a shape is to replace the static view model of ASP.NET MVC by using a model that can be updated at run time&#151;that is, by using a dynamic shape.
+The purpose of a shape is to replace the static view model of ASP.NET MVC by using a model that can be updated at runtime -- that is, by using a dynamic shape.
 You can think of shapes as the blobs of data that get handed to templates for rendering.

 This article introduces the concept of shapes and explains how to work with them.